 (e) Marine Engine Driver Grade I.

+(4A) If, when considering the revalidation of a certificate of competency, the chief executive officer —

+(a) is not satisfied as to a person’s professional competency in relation to one or more of the matters referred to in subregulation (2)(a)(ii); and

+(b) is satisfied as to the person’s professional competency for the purposes of a certificate of competency that is of a lower class or subject to restrictions,

+the chief executive officer may revalidate the certificate accordingly.

 (4) Before revalidation of a certificate of competency to which this subregulation applies, the chief executive officer —

 (a) shall require the holder of the certificate —

-(i) to provide a declaration of medical fitness in accordance with the requirements set out in Annex C to NSCV Part D; and
+(i) to provide a declaration of medical fitness in accordance with the requirements set out in Annex C; and

-(ii) to pass an eyesight test in accordance with the requirements set out in Annex C clause C4 to NSCV Part D; and
+(ii) to pass an eyesight test in accordance with the requirements set out in Annex C clause C4; and

 (iii) in the case of sea service described in subregulation (2)(c), to complete relevant training to the satisfaction of the chief executive officer;